Dispute with the developer over defects in the premises

 The warranty applies regardless of the warranty - the warranty is statutory, and the warranty is contractual (granted by the developer).

-Warranty provisions are voluntary arrangements between the parties to the contract, the scope and duration of which are determined directly in the provisions of the guarantee contract.
-The warranty agreement may, among other things, contain a closed catalog of defects that the developer will repair free of charge for the purchaser of the premises.
-In most cases, the warranty catalog does not cover all defects that the developer must repair under the warranty.
+The warranty provisions are voluntary agreements between the parties to the contract, the scope or duration of which is determined directly in the provisions of the warranty contract.
+The guarantee agreement may, inter alia, contain a closed catalogue of defects that the developer will repair free of charge for the benefit of the purchaser of the apartment.
+In most cases, the warranty catalogue does not include all defects that the developer must repair under the warranty.

 Moreover, the duration of the warranty is not regulated by law.
 However, if it is not specified in the contract, it is assumed that it should be one year from the date of receipt of the premises by the buyer.

-As mentioned earlier, a guarantee and a warranty are two different legal instruments available to the purchaser of the premises in a dispute with the developer.
-It is the buyer of the premises who decides which right he or she wants to exercise.
-Even though both instruments constitute a kind of security for the buyer, the warranty is definitely more favorable.
+As mentioned earlier, the warranty and the guarantee are two different legal instruments available to the purchaser of the premises in a dispute with the developer.
+It is up to the purchaser of the premises to decide which right he wishes to exercise.
+Although both instruments provide a kind of security for the purchaser, the warranty is by far the more favourable one.

 9. How long does the warranty protect the buyer?